zwbx/openpi/README.md

 openpi holds open-source models and packages for robotics, published by the [Physical Intelligence team](https://www.physicalintelligence.company/).

 Currently, this repo contains two types of models:
-- the [π₀ model](https://www.physicalintelligence.company/blog/pi0), a flow-based diffusion vision-language-action model (VLA)
+- the [π₀ model](https://www.physicalintelligence.company/blog/pi0), a flow-based diffusion vision-language-action model (VLA).
 - the [π₀-FAST model](https://www.physicalintelligence.company/research/fast), an autoregressive VLA, based on the FAST action tokenizer.
+- the [π₀.₅ model](https://www.physicalintelligence.company/blog/pi05), an upgraded version of π₀ with better open-world generalization.

-For both models, we provide _base model_ checkpoints, pre-trained on 10k+ hours of robot data, and examples for using them out of the box or fine-tuning them to your own datasets.
+For all models, we provide _base model_ checkpoints, pre-trained on 10k+ hours of robot data, and examples for using them out of the box or fine-tuning them to your own datasets.

 This is an experiment: $\pi_0$ was developed for our own robots, which differ from the widely used platforms such as [ALOHA](https://tonyzhaozh.github.io/aloha/) and [DROID](https://droid-dataset.github.io/), and though we are optimistic that researchers and practitioners will be able to run creative new experiments adapting $\pi_0$ to their own platforms, we do not expect every such attempt to be successful.
 All this is to say: $\pi_0$ may or may not work for you, but you are welcome to try it and see!